-All planning applications lodged with Council can be viewed by anyone via PD Online.
-However, certain applications that are subject to impact assessment and some other change applications must be advertised publicly for formal comments that are considered by Council as part of the assessment process.
+You can view all planning applications lodged with Brisbane City Council via PD Online.
+Certain applications that are subject to impact assessment, and some other change applications, must be advertised publicly for formal comments.
+Council considers these comments as part of the assessment process.
 This provides the opportunity for the community to have a say about the proposed or a change application.

 Requirements for advertising and public notification

 The applicant is responsible for advertising and public notification of the application.

 The Planning Act 2016 requires the applicant to:

 - publish a notice in a newspaper that circulates generally in the locality of the land